-- If we are available, we will typically respond to IM within 30 minutes.
-If it takes longer than that, it generally means we are away, busy, or offline.
+- If we are available, we will typically respond to IM within an hour.
+If it takes longer than that, it generally means we are away, busy, in meetings, or offline.

 - We use email for confidential or sensitive information or information which should be maintained in the record.

-Confidential or sensitive situations are handled via email or through phone calls.
+Confidential or sensitive situations are handled via email or better yet, through phone calls.